ssoulless/RoRmaily/README.md

 ### Delivery and background processing

-MailyHerald mailings are always sent in background.
+RoRmaily mailings are always sent in background.
 They won't block you application thread - that's guaranteed.

-In order to make your deliveries work, you need to run MailyHerald Paperboy which will take care of it:
+In order to make your deliveries work, you need to run RoRmaily Paperboy which will take care of it:

 ```
-$ bundle exec maily_herald paperboy --start
+$ bundle exec ror_maily paperboy --start
 ```

 Paperboy will monitor your mailing schedules and queue their delivery.
 The actual sending of emails is handled in background as Sidekiq job, so make sure you run Sidekiq along with Paperboy.